mmistakes/jekyll-theme-basically-basic/aboutme.md

 layout: about
 ---

-Ha!
-You fell for the ol' reverse psych trick.
-So, interested to know me?
-Read on then. *wink*

 Hi!
 I'm Mithil Vakde.
 I'm an undergrad pursuing a B.Tech in Chemical Engineering at IIT Bombay.
 (Might change to Engineering Physics in the near future) Currently, I work in the Machine Learning Subdivision at Innovation Cell, IIT Bombay.
 You can find me either toling away at the UMIC lab or at the Volleyball court.
-Read my CV if you wanna know about my Technical skills.

 ### Hobbies
 I'm a dancer, a drummer and I play volleball as an outside hitter (hoping to make it to the college team).